saveweb/dokuwiki-dumper/README.md

 options:
-  -h, --help            show this help message and exit --current-only        Dump latest revision, no history [default: false] --skip-to SKIP_TO     !DEV!
-Skip to title number [default: 0] --path PATH           Specify dump directory [default: <site>-<date>] --no-resume           Do not resume a previous dump [default: resume] --threads THREADS     Number of sub threads to use [default: 1], not recommended to set > 5
+  -h, --help            show this help message and exit --current-only        Dump latest revision, no history [default: false] --path PATH           Specify dump directory [default: <site>-<date>] --no-resume           Do not resume a previous dump [default: resume] --threads THREADS     Number of sub threads to use [default: 1], not recommended to set > 5